hel-astro-lab/runko/docs/installation.rst

 Downloading/Cloning
 ===================

-The framework relies on various small (template) libraries that are automatically obtained along the main code as submodules.
-Because of this, remember to always issue a recursive clone:
+The framework relies on various small (template) libraries that are automatically downloaded along the main code as git submodules.
+Because of this, remember to always issue a recursive clone when downloading the code from GitHub:

 .. code-block:: bash

    git clone --recursive git@github.com:natj/runko.git

-You also need to update all the submodules (so that other branches are also in sync) with
+You also need to update all the submodules (so that various branches are in sync) with

 .. code-block:: bash